GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

         var _materialized = _data.ToList();
     }
 ~~~

+The reader is for performance reasons unrelated to the CsvStreamReader.

 The reader does not care about the number of columns in a row, as long as the highest index on the Column Attribute does not exceed the number of columns in a row.\
 You only specify the column indexes you need.